Explosion Proof Exit & Emergency Light Combo Sign Installation

 • Useful when exit signs and lights need independent placement

-Many facilities deploy a hybrid layout: explosion-proof combos above doors for wayfinding plus separate hazardous location emergency lights to bolster foot-candles across wide process floors.
-When ceiling height or obstructions complicate coverage, separate heads can be placed exactly where needed while keeping exit legends highly visible.
-Conversely, in small rooms or corridors, a 2-in-1 explosion-proof exit sign is often the cleanest, most cost-effective approach — one device to install, test, and service.
+Many facilities deploy a hybrid layout: explosion-proof combos above doors for wayfinding plus separate hazardous-location emergency lights to bolster foot-candles across wide process floors.
+In small rooms or corridors, a 2-in-1 explosion-proof exit sign is often the most cost-effective approach — one device to install, test, and service.

 Conclusion

-Explosion-proof combos deliver two critical life-safety functions in one sealed, code-listed device — a smart choice for many classified spaces.
-Select the correct Class/Division/Group, verify UL 924 / UL 844 listings, match T-code and NEMA/IP to the environment, and maintain monthly/annual tests with a clear log.
-Whether you standardize on all-in-1 explosion-proof exit signs or mix combos with separate heads for large areas, the goal is the same: reliable egress visibility without ignition risk.
+Explosion-proof combo units deliver two critical life-safety functions in one sealed, code-listed device.
+Select the correct Class/Division/Group, verify UL 924 / UL 844, match T-code and NEMA/IP to the environment, and maintain monthly/annual tests with a clear log.
+Whether you standardize on all-in-one explosion-proof exit signs or mix combos with separate heads for large areas, the goal is the same: reliable egress visibility without ignition risk.